Kurt Suzuki Makes MLB History with Los Angeles Angels as First Hawaii-Born Manager

 The Los Angeles Angels have named former major league catcher Kurt Suzuki as their next manager — marking a historic milestone for both the franchise and Asian American representation in baseball.

-Suzuki, a fourth-generation Japanese American from Hawaii, is now the first Hawaiian-born full-time manager in Major League Baseball history.
+Suzuki, a fourth-generation Japanese American from Hawaii, is now the first Hawaii-born full-time manager in Major League Baseball history.
 His appointment places him among a small but growing group of MLB managers of Asian heritage, alongside Don Wakamatsu and Dave Roberts — a moment of significance for representation in a sport that has long lacked diversity at the leadership level.

 Suzuki’s story is a testament to perseverance, community, and cultural pride.
 Raised in Wailuku, Maui, he built a reputation over his 16-year MLB career as a steady, team-first catcher.
 A 2014 All-Star with the Minnesota Twins and 2019 World Series champion with the Washington Nationals, Suzuki retired after spending his final two seasons with the Angels.